Kyoto: Conference

 PANEL DISCUSSION

-This discussion will explore the theme of reconciliation in the context of our current 'golden age of disagreement'.
-Panellists with experience of negotiation from a range of fields, from politics to the arts, will tease out how deeply fragmented and opposing views can be reconciled and what agreement actually is.
+This discussion explored the theme of reconciliation in the context of our current 'golden age of disagreement'.
+Panellists with experience of negotiation from a range of fields, from politics to the arts, teased out how deeply fragmented and opposing views can be reconciled and what agreement actually is.